-Welcome to EnglishClub ESL Jokes, where you'll find lots of funny jokes for all levels.
+Welcome to EnglishClub ESL Jokes, where you'll find lots of funny jokes for all levels of ESL learners.
 Jokes are an essential part of the English language and culture.
 If you really want to understand English, it will help if you're able to understand the jokes that people tell in English!
 Check out the jokes on these pages and see if you understand them.
 Try telling a joke you like to your friends.
 It's a good way to practise your English.

 Puns are a popular form of "play on words" and schoolchildren of all languages enjoy them.
 See if you can understand these puns in English.